rotators/Fo1in2/Readme.md

 However, if you do not mind the one or the other change in mechanics, then Fallout et tu can be your way to go!

-## Notable Features:
+## Features:
-- Replicated Fallout 1 in 2 as good as possible.
+- Replicates Fallout 1 in 2 almost 1:1.
-- Integrated Hero Appearance mod (Bald Dude, Long Hair Dude, Punk Girl)
+- Comes with the Hero Appearance mod integrated (Bald Dude, Long Hair Dude, Punk Girl).
-- Selected Fallout 2 weapons have been added (sparingly!) to the game world in ways that don't break the gameplay.
+- Selected Fallout 2 weapons have been added (sparingly!) to the game world in ways that don't break the game balance.
+- Fallout 2 styled merchant inventory restocking (Optional).
 - Party members and generic NPCs can be pushed out of the way.
 - Party members level up and change their appearance based on worn armor.
-- Party members can be controlled in combat (Optional)
+- Party members can be controlled in combat (Optional).
-- Automatic door opening and closing (Optional)
+- Automatic door opening and closing (Optional).
-- Traverse the wastes on your very own motorcycle!
-(Optional)
+- Traverse the wastes on your very own motorcycle (Optional)!
-- Continue playing after the main story has been completed.
-(Optional)
+- Continue playing after the main story has been completed (Optional).
-- And much more...
+- Lots of bugfixes, making the game run more stable than even the original with patches.

 Not to forget:

 This project is a more accessible modding platform and allows the creation of complex modifications, which wouldn't be possible with the engine of the first game!